 Your newborn will feel safe when they get what they need from you, whether this is something as simple as a cuddle or smile.
 Creating a bond and attachment with you will help them to learn and explore their world.

 Interacting with your newborn might not come so naturally in the beginning – and that’s ok.
 It can be difficult to know what to do with such a tiny little person, especially if it’s your first time at it.

 More than dangling toys and games, playing with your newborn is simply about the interactions between the primary caregiver and baby.
 This is such an important time that goes extremely fast and you don’t get back, so don’t feel bad if you catch yourself, wasting the day away staring at each other.

 There will be plenty of opportunities for toys and games in the future – when feeds become less frequent, playtime increases and you find yourself swapping ‘baby babble’ sooner than you can blink.

 Playing and interacting with your newborn will allow you to get to know each other, and also help your baby learn about their place in the world.
 By playing with your baby, they will learn to trust you, feel loved and secure.

 Newborn play is very simple – singing and talking, pulling faces, smiling and blowing raspberries are perfect ways to be together.
 You will begin to understand your baby’s personality as a parent, whether it is silly or quiet play, you’ll soon know what your baby likes.

-Here are some of our favourite activities for bonding with your newborn
+Here are some of our favourite simple activities to help nurture your bond with your newborn:

 Take the time to slowly move through the house, look out through each window.
 Click on the lights and marvel at any artwork you have.
 Make sure you talk to your baby as you go, as language development starts from a very early age.
 The great thing is, you can do this activity wherever you are, whether it be outside, or simply in a different environment to usual.